Lalpur, Ranchi: Lalpur Chowk

 There are major residential areas around Lalpur chowk: Burdwan Compound, BSNL colony, PN Bose Compound, etc. Burdwan Compound has a large population of Bengalis.
 Burdwan Compound is so named because it was the estate of the king of Burdwan, a district in West Bengal.

-Shopping Malls
+Shopping

 Nucleus Shopping Mall in Lalpur is one of the largest and most popular shopping malls in the city of Ranchi.
 This mall was established in 2017.

 This shopping mall has branded shops and stores (although tentative) such as Allen Solly, Arvind, Max, Big Bazaar, Monte Carlo, Hush Puppies, Nike, John Cooper and many more etc. Mall De-Cor is another major shopping mall in the city, located in Lalpur.

 Hospitals

 There are a few hospitals located here: KC Roy Memorial Hospital, Orchid Medical Centre, Vellore Children's Hospital, Prabhawati Hospital, etc. Certain medical clinics are also situated in Lalpur.

 Business Centers

 Sanfo Business Center is a popular business center in the city.
 Amravati Complex in Lalpur is another major business center.